BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[They learned to direct water to different plants for different healing effects\]

-ANCIENT NOAIDI: \*The waters respond to intention.
+ANCIENT THAUM: \*The waters respond to intention.
 Show me you understand.\*

 \[A miniature garden appears with different ailing plants\]